How do I watch 4K Ultra HD on the Virgin TV V6 box?

 If your kit is connected to the internet, you may be able to check for and download updates using the on-screen menus.
 For kit without an internet connection, you may be able to use a computer to download the update to a USB memory stick.
 Please check the support pages for your 4K Ultra HD kit for details on how to update its firmware.

-Firmware updates can also add, change, or remove services or features for your kit.
-If you need any help with any changes, please contact the manufacturer of your kit.
+Firmware updates can also add, change, or remove services or features on your kit.
+If you need any help with such changes, please contact the manufacturer.

 To watch Netflix in 4K Ultra HD, you also need to make sure your Netflix subscription includes 4K Ultra HD.
 To check this: